Declaration on Corporate Governance

 Financial accounting and audit, stock exchange listing

 The annual financial statements and the management report of FMC AG & Co.
 KGaA are prepared in accordance with the legal requirements of the German Commercial Code.
-The annual financial statements are decisive for the allocation of the annual profit.
-In addition, an Annual Report of Fresenius Medical Care, which includes the consolidated financial statements and the group management report in accordance with IFRS and the German Commercial Code, is published each year.
+The annual financial statements are decisive for the allocation of the annual profit and the distribution of a dividend.
+In addition, an Annual Report (Geschäftsbericht) of Fresenius Medical Care, which includes the consolidated financial statements and the group management report in accordance with IFRS and the German Commercial Code, is published each year.
 Since 2020, PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft has been the auditor.
+Mr. Peter Kartscher has been the responsible German Public Auditor (verantwortlicher Wirtschaftprüfer) since 2020.

-Fresenius Medical Care’s shares are listed on the stock exchange in the U.S. (in the form of so-called American Depositary Receipts) and in Germany.
+Fresenius Medical Care’s shares are listed in the U.S. on the New York Stock Exchange (in the form of so-called American Depositary Shares evidenced by American Depositary Receipts) and in Germany.
 Fresenius Medical Care is therefore subject to a number of regulations and recommendations regarding the management, administration and monitoring of the Company.
 In addition to mandatory requirements under stock corporation and commercial law, Fresenius Medical Care complies with the regulations of Deutsche Börse and adheres to most of the recommendations of the German Corporate Governance Code.
-Further, being a non-U.S. company (a so-called “foreign private issuer”) Fresenius Medical Care is subject to the regulations connected to Fresenius Medical Care’s listing in the U.S. In particular, filing of an annual report on Form 20-F in accordance with the regulations of the U.S. Securities and Exchange Commission (SEC) and the associated observance of the provisions of the Sarbanes-Oxley Act (SOX) as well as of certain provisions of the Corporate Governance Rules of the New York Stock Exchange is required.
-The Sarbanes-Oxley Act includes provisions governing companies and their auditors and is aimed at improving financial reporting, ensuring auditor independence and implementing other matters.
+Further, being a non-U.S. company (a so-called “foreign private issuer”) Fresenius Medical Care is subject to the regulations connected to Fresenius Medical Care’s listing in the U.S. In particular, filing of an annual report on Form 20-F and interim filings on Form 6-K in accordance with the regulations of the U.S. Securities and Exchange Commission (SEC) and the associated observance of the provisions of the Sarbanes-Oxley Act and the Dodd-Frank Act as well as of certain provisions of the Corporate Governance Rules of the New York Stock Exchange is required.
+The Sarbanes-Oxley Act mandated reforms to enhance corporate responsibility, enhance financial disclosures and combat corporate and accounting fraud, and created the “Public Company Accounting Oversight Board” to oversee the activities of the auditing profession.
+The Dodd-Frank Act revised the U.S. regulatory system in a number of areas including but not limited to consumer protection, trading restrictions, credit ratings, regulation of financial products, corporate governance and disclosure, and transparency.
 The extension of regulations for financial reporting and internal control systems is intended to increase the trust of investors and other parties interested in the companies.
 Fresenius Medical Care fully complies with the current requirements applicable to the company.

 The Compensation Report for the year under review and the auditor’s report pursuant to section 162 of the German Stock Corporation Act, the applicable compensation system pursuant to section 87a paragraph 1 and paragraph 2 sentence 1 of the German Stock Corporation Act for the members of the Management Board of the General Partner as approved by the Company’s General Meeting as well as the latest resolution of the Company’s General Meeting on the remuneration of the members of the Supervisory Board of the Company pursuant to section 113 paragraph 3 of the German Stock Corporation Act are made publicly available here and here.

-The 2022 Annual General Meeting of the Company will in accordance with the legal provisions resolve upon the approval of the compensation report for the year under review.
+The 2022 Annual General Meeting of the Company approved the compensation report for the year under review with a majority of approximately 94.87% of the votes cast.